Haifa3D/hand-scan/README.md

 Most of it is what the algorithm is running at the moment, and some of it are relevant measurements - After the calibration process is done, several error calculations will be printed.
 For each camera the following error calculations will be printed -
-* Average Mean Error - the mean error between the inliers of the sphere and the found sphere model (using MSAC). \
+* **Average Mean Error** - the mean error between the inliers of the sphere and the found sphere model (using MSAC). \
 The lower the number is, the found sphere model is more accurate.
-* Average Radius Error - the difference between the average of the found sphere models and the real sphere radius \
+* **Average Radius Error** - the difference between the average of the found sphere models and the real sphere radius \
 (inserted as a parameter).
 The smaller it is the more simillar the found sphere models to the real sphere. \
 This error can occur due to an error in the sphere radius measurement and inaccuracies of the camera. \
 If this number is large, consider that some of the errors is significant and the results might be bad.

 For each pair of cameras the following calculations will be printed -
-* MSE - the mean square error between the sphere's centroids after the transformation. \
+* **MSE** - the mean square error between the sphere's centroids after the transformation. \
 In general, low MSE error implies that the transformation is good, but to be sure, \
 check the results of the alignment.
-* Valid spheres - the percentage of found sphere that their radius was inside of the allowed radius range. \
+* **Valid spheres percentage** - the percentage of found sphere that their radius was inside of the allowed radius range. \
 for higher values there will be more data to process, but some sphere might not be accurate.

 After the registration, the following error calculations will be printed -
-*
+* **RMSE** - the root mean square error of the registration.
+The smaller the error the better the registartion. \
+For some registrations, the RMSE is small, but the registration is visibly bad, so in order to see if the registration \
+gives good results, load the registered point clouds and check its quality.